AshenColors/LUFAHybridFightstick/README.md

+This branch adds configurable SOCD cleaning that is stored in EEPROM.
+The default is the usual hitbox L+R=N, U+D=U.

+The default configuration button combination is L3+R3.

+Configuration is performed by holding down input directions and then pressing the config button combination.
+Left and right are evaluated as the "X" axis, and up and down as "Y", and each is configurable separately.

+- If no buttons are held down, simultaneous inputs output neutral.
+This is the default L+R behavior for hitbox-style controllers.
+- If one button is held down, that button will take priority when simultaneous inputs are made.
+This is the default U+D behavior for hitbox-style controllers (up takes priority).
+- If both buttons are held down, the last input will take priority.
+(Also known as second input priority)

+---

 ## LUFA Switch/XInput hybrid Fightstick

 I really like the "neogeo pad 2" (basically a neogeo cd pad with 6 face buttons + 2 triggers), and wanted to make one of mine work both on nintendo switch and PC so I modded an Arduino pro micro inside it and made some code.